laravel/docs/eloquent.md

 > {tip} There is not a predefined folder for scopes in a default Laravel application, so feel free to make your own `Scopes` folder within your Laravel application's `app` directory.

+> {tip} When selecting columns on global scope, use `addSelect` instead of `select` to prevent selected columns being replaced (unless intended) because global scopes are applied last.

 #### Applying Global Scopes

 To assign a global scope to a model, you should override a given model's `boot` method and use the `addGlobalScope` method: